graphcore/poptorch/docs/poptorch_geometric/user_guide/performance.rst

 PopTorch Geometric is an extension of PyTorch Geometric allowing models to fully utilize the IPU hardware and provide the best performance.
-To achieve that, PopTorch Geometric uses PopTorch underneath.
+To achieve that, PopTorch Geometric uses PopTorch functionality.
 PopTorch Geometric is designed in such a way that users can run PyTorch Geometric models with the least amount of changes to the code and exploit the high performance of IPU systems.